Scappoose, Oregon: Government

 The Mayor is elected for a two-year term and is chair of the City Council.

 The City Manager supervisions and general management of all City operations and ensures that Council policy is carried out and that laws and municipal code are in compliance.

 The City Council consists of a mayor and six councilors elected from the City at large who are residents of the City.
 Three Councilors each are elected for four year terms every two years.
 The Council sets policy and retains legislative authority.
 Meetings are usually held on the first and third Monday of every month.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.75 sqmi, all of it land.

 Climate

-This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Scappoose has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
+This region experiences warm and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Scappoose has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.